wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 The text doesn't make the most sense but that is okay.

-_(If you want an extra challenge, you could take the height value that was passed in centimeteres and if you're from America, you could convert it to feet and inches.
+_(If you want an extra challenge, you could take the height value that was passed in centimeters and if you're from America, you could convert it to feet and inches.
 You could write a little function that takes in a parameter of centimeters, converts it to feet and inches and returns the value.)_

 Next step in the exercise is to make a new `div` and give it a class of `cards`, like so 👇